shaun-barnard/python/discord-llm-chatbot/README.md

 > [!IMPORTANT]
 > Requires atleast Python 3.10 to work<br>
-> Only tested on a GeForce RTX 3060 12GB VRAM GPU.
-Not sure if anything less will work properly.
+> Only tested on a GeForce GPU with 12GB of VRAM.
+Not sure if anything with less VRAM will work properly.

 #### 1. Create and activate a virtual enviroment
 ```bash